sankaran-s2001/Emotion-Classification-System/README.md

 [
 [

-*This project demonstrates how artificial intelligence can understand human emotions in text.
-Built to showcase end-to-end machine learning skills from research to production deployment.*
+*This project demonstrates how machine learning can understand human emotions in text.
+Built to showcase data science skills and create a useful tool for emotion analysis.*

-⭐ **If you find this project impressive, please star it!**
+⭐ **If you find this project helpful, please star it!**